 Interview Procedures

 Semi-structured interviews were held during the fall of 2021.
-Each interview was completed over Zoom or in-person and the interviews lasted 20–30 minutes.
+Each interview was completed over Zoom or in person and lasted 20–30 minutes.
 Due to the convenience of Zoom coupled with COVID-19 precautions, 16 of the 20 interviews took place on Zoom, and the remaining four interviews took place in person at convenient locations for all students.
-The interviews started with questions centered on the students’ eating habits at home and gradually became more specific around the students’ experience in their cafeteria and the students’ experience within the NSLP.
+The interviews started with questions centered on the students’ eating habits at home and gradually became more specific around the students’ experience in their schools cafeteria and the students’ experience within the NSLP.
 The interview questions were written intentionally in age-appropriate language and with age-appropriate question stems along with various probing questions if students needed more information to process the question.
 Appendix Table 1A lists the questions and probing questions that comprised the semi-structured interview.

 Data Analysis